HIP-infrastructure/datahipy/docs/index.rst

-.. bids_tools documentation master file, created by sphinx-quickstart on Tue Feb 14 11:46:23 2023.
+..
+DataHIPy documentation master file, created by sphinx-quickstart on Tue Feb 14 11:46:23 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to `bids_tools`'s documentation!
+Welcome to `DataHIPy`'s documentation!
 ========================================

 This data management software is developed by the HIP team at the University Hospital of Lausanne (CHUV) for use within the lab, as well as for open-source software distribution.